opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Set sync job intervals

-When returning runtime information with the [profile API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api#profile), ML Commons will run a regular job to sync newly loaded or unloaded models on each node.
-When set to `0`, ML Commons immediately stops sync up jobs.
+When returning runtime information with the [Profile API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api#profile), ML Commons will run a regular job to sync newly deployed or undeployed models on each node.
+When set to `0`, ML Commons immediately stops sync-up jobs.

 ### Setting